-Securities registered pursuant to Section 12(b) of the Act:

-Common Stock, \$0.01 par value per share Nasdaq Global Market Securities registered pursuant to Section 12(g) of the Act: None None Indicate by check mark if Natural Alternatives International, Inc. (NAI) is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act of 1933. ☐ Yes ☒ No Indicate by check mark if NAI is not required to file reports pursuant to Section 13 or Section 15(d) of the Securities Exchange Act of 1934. \square Yes \boxtimes N No Indicate by check mark whether NAI (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that NAI was required to file such reports), and (2) has been subject to such filing requirements for the past 9 days. \square Yes \square No 90 Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the bes NAI's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. t of Indicate by check mark whether NAI is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
-(Check one): Large accelerated filer ☐ Accelerated filer ☐ Non-accelerated filer ☒ Indicate by check mark whether NAI is a shell company (as defined in Rule 12b-2 of the Exchange Act.): □ Yes ⊠ No The aggregate market value of NAI's common stock held by non-affiliates of NAI as of the last business day of NAI's most recently completed second fiscal quarter (December 29, 2006) was approximately \$45,238,820 (based on the closing sale price of \$8.67 reported by Nasdaq on December 29, 2006).
-For this purpose, all of NAI's officers and directors and their affiliates were assumed to be affiliates of NAI.
+Securities registered pursu ant to Section 12(b) of the Act: Title of each class Name of exchange on which registered Common Stock, \$0.01 par value per share Nasdaq Global Market Securities registered pursu ant to Section 12(g) of the Act: None Indicate by check mark if Natural Alternatives International, Inc. (NAI) is a 1933. \square Yes \boxtimes No well-known seasoned issuer, as defined in Rule 405 of the Securities Act of Indicate by check mark if NAI is not required to file reports pursuant to Secti 1934. \square Yes \boxtimes No on 13 or Section 15(d) of the Securities Exchange Act of led by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the e such reports), and (2) has been subject to such filing requirements for the past 1 1 of Regulation S-K is not contained herein, and will not be contained, to the best ed by reference in Part III of this Form 10-K or any amendment to this Form 10- Indicate by check mark whether NAI is a large accelerated filer, an accelerate d filer, or a non-accelerated filer.
+(Check one): Large accelerated filer ☐ Acceler rated filer □ Non-accelerated filer ⊠ Indicate by check mark whether NAI is a shell company (as defined in Rule 12b-2 of the Exchange Act.): ☐ Yes ☒ No 66 6 f NAI as of the last business day of NAI's most recently completed second fiscal closing sale price of \$8.67 reported by Nasdaq on December 29, 2006).
+For this to be affiliates of NAI.

 As of October 15, 2007, 6,977,199 shares of NAI's common stock were outstanding, net of 180,941 treasury shares.

-DOCUMENTS INCORPORATED BY REFERENCE Part III (Items 10, 11, 12, 13 and 14) of this Form 10-K incorporates by reference portions of NAI's definitive proxy statement for its Annual Meeting of Stockholders to be held December 11, 2007, to be filed on or before October 28, 2007.
+DOCUMENTS INCORPORATED BY REFERENCE

+Part III (Items 10, 11, 12, 13 and 14) of this Form 10-K incorporates by reference portions of NAI's definitive proxy statement for its Annual Meeting of Stockholders to be held December 11, 2007, to be filed on or before October 28, 2007.